 The Chief Constable is statutorily required to appoint a Chief Finance Officer (CFO).
-The CFO's responsibilities and job profile are based on the Home Office Financial Management Code of Practice and the CIPFA 2014 Statement on the Role of the CFO.
+The CFO's responsibilities and job profile are based on the Home Office Financial Management Code of

+Practice and the CIPFA 2014 Statement on the Role of the CFO d.
 The CFO is the financial advisor to the Chief Constable and has statutory responsibility to ensure that the financial affairs of the Chief Constable are properly administered, having regard to their probity, legality and appropriate standards.
 The CFO provides all financial advice and ensures systems of internal financial control are effective.
+The CFO is shared with the Commissioner.